halcyondream/halcyondream.github.io/_posts/2026-07-27-ai-book-code.md

 Agents can be simple and they can be complex.
 You can roll your own using a simple while-tool/while-schema logic or you can use a homebuilt framework.
 Modern agents are sophisticated, but they don't have to be.

-Before you refactor your codebase to use agents, I will say that agents come with a huge cost, a literal cost in dollars-and-cents.
+Before you refactor your codebase to use agents, I will say that agents can incur a huge cost, a literal cost in dollars-and-cents.
 Agents can consume tens of thousands of tokens and give you invalid answers or bottom-out before they have a chance to finish.
 This is especially true of prebuilt frameworks, including SmolAgents, PydanticAI, and the Lang\* series.

 If you think you're secretly writing an agent, but you also think your workflow needs to be simple, try this: